Egyptian Mau vs European Burmese: Complete Comparison (2026)

 Health and Lifespan Comparison

 Egyptian Mau has a typical lifespan of 12-15 years, while European Burmese lives approximately 15-18 years.
 Health profiles differ significantly between these cats.
-Egyptian Mau is predisposed to Genetic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-European Burmese faces its own health challenges including Genetic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Egyptian Mau is predisposed to Genetic Conditions, hereditary conditions including potential eye, dental, and metabolic issues, with associated veterinary costs for monitoring and treatment.
+European Burmese faces its own health challenges including Genetic Conditions, dental disease, kidney conditions, and breed-specific eye issues.
+While the counts of documented predispositions are similar, the conditions and management approaches are meaningfully different.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health